West African Leaders Start Talks On Mali Crisis - UrduPoint

 Rebel soldiers took power on Tuesday after detaining President Ibrahim Boubacar Keita and Prime Minister Boubou Cisse in the capital Bamako following months of protests.

-The video summit is being chaired by the president of Niger, Mahamadou Issoufou, who in opening remarks warned of "a serious situation... whose security implications for our region and Mali are obvious."
+Opening the video summit, Niger President Mahamadou Issoufou `warned of "a serious situation... whose security implications for our region and Mali are obvious."
 "It shows how much ground still has to be covered before strong democratic institutions are set in place in our region," he added.

-Issoufou noted that Mali's last coup, in 2012, had enabled "terrorist and criminal organisations" to overrun two-thirds of the country in a matter of weeks.
+Issoufou noted that Mali's last coup, in 2012, had enabled "terrorist and criminal organizations" to overrun two-thirds of the country in a matter of weeks.

 Keita's overthrow culminated protests in which ECOWAS -- the Economic Community of West African States -- had tried to play a mediating role.